hmao25uw/regularized_wasserstein_f_loc/README.md

 # Kernel Regularized Wasserstein F-Localization Confidence Intervals for Lipschitz Functionals

-This repository implements **Kernel Regularized Wasserstein F-localization confidence intervals** for empirical Bayes estimands (focused on **posterior mean**, i.e. Lipschitz targets) and adds a modular **Wasserstein F-localization**.
+This repository implements **kernel regularized Wasserstein F-localization confidence intervals** for empirical Bayes estimands (focused on **posterior mean**, i.e. Lipschitz targets) and adds a modular **Wasserstein F-localization**.
 The original F-localization method was proposed by **Nikos Ignatiadis** (UChicago) and **Stefan Wager** (Stanford) in their paper titled